Skip to content

 Horseback Riding

-You really haven’t experienced the “Real West” until you’ve straddled a saddle and ridden a mountain pony on one of the hundreds of miles of trails in Cody Country.
+You really haven’t experienced the “Real West” until you’ve ridden horseback in Cody Country.

 Topping the list of “horse experiences” is spending time on an area dude or guest ranch or on a wilderness pack trip in the Shoshone National Forest or Yellowstone National Park with a Cody Country dude ranch or outfitter.
 However. . .if your time is limited, you can still sample saddle leather on a short trip on Cedar Mountain or a half or full day ride with a number of Cody area horseback operations into the nearby Shoshone National Forest.